Website support is at the heart of what Cantilever does.

 We expect around 33% of our hours to go into support work, so on average, a team member’s work day should be around 33% support work.
 Some people prefer to work on support projects or have skillsets which are suited to them specifically, and they will have a higher percentage.
 Our whole team is expected to work on website support as at least a part of their work day.
 Support is not a specific team, but a mentality.
 Most of the time, when a new project is completed, the same team should support the project, at least during the transition from a new project to a support project.

-Our Values, with a Support Lens (See Original: Mission, Vision, and Values)
+Our Values, with a Support Lens (See Original: Vision, Motivation, and Values)

 - Relationships First.
 Our relationships and culture are our most important assets.
 In website support, we are the custodian of many of those long-term relationships.
 By focusing on relationships first, we not only ensure our own success, but generate referrals and opportunities for the Production department.
 Consistently delivering incredible service encourages the client to consider us first for any new project.